aseba/GistPy/Readme.md

 - Better security.
 Password in plain text in the script sucks
 - Automator path is hardcoded
+- from-pastebin.sh has a hardcoded path to the script

 ## How to install: